Luca Luciano: Music style and aesthetics

-In terms of harmonies, Luciano generally uses dissonant chords not connected to each other using the criteria of functional harmony.
+In terms of harmonies, Luciano generally does note follow the criteria of functional harmony.
 Instead, one finds chromatic chords, polytonality, clusters, passing notes ascending or descending chromatically and a peculiar use of quartal harmonies or mirror chords combined with edgy rhythms.
 In some cases, as in the Divertimento for Orchestra, we have a polyphony of independent lines with chromatic passages that create peculiar harmonies and dissonances.
 To him there is no need to emancipate dissonances, on the contrary, he wants dissonance and different shades of chromatic colours eventually releasing the tension on a more conventional chord (quite rarely using a conventional cadence passage).
 Some music is wholly chromatic, like Sonata #5 for clarinet and basso continuo.

 It is really on the compositions for clarinet solo and clarinet ensemble where we find more experimental and ground-breaking material (e.g. "Mosquito", "Divertimento #9", "Divertimento #12").
 Informed by his research on extended techniques, sound effects and unconventional sound production, we find lots of microtonal music where he draws in more pitches (quarter tones and microtones) to the chromatic scale generally using them as grace notes or embellishments.
 Often Luciano exploits a small cell made of a few notes (generally a segment of the chromatic scale) that he then varies, modulating them or transposing them or using the above-mentioned sound effects (a good example of this is Fragments #6 and the "Fantasia for Demi-Clarinets").
 On most pieces there is clearly a gravitational pull, that is a note that acts as an anchor around which the music gravitates (as evident in Fragment #4).